MoaliMkh/Twitter_Project_Literature_Review/List-Of-Papers.md

 # Literature Review on Persian Twitter Analysis and People's Personality on Social Networks

-This list contains a collection of papers investigating lecture notes generation with the aid of LLMs.

 ## Table of Contents

 - [People's personality in social network](#People's-personalities-and-feelings--in-social-network)